awslabs/damo/USAGE.md

 Note: This is an experimental feature at the moment.
 Some changes could be made, or the support can be dropped in future.

-Users can record virtual memory mapping information of the record target processes by adding `--vmas` command line option to the `damo record` command.
+`damo record` command records virtual memory mapping information of the record target processes.
 Internally, it parses `/proc/<pid>/maps` files of the monitoring target processes, and save the results as a json file of the name same to the access pattern record file (specified by `--out` option of `damo record`) except having `.vmas` suffix.
 Hence, `damon.data.vmas` is the default name of the memory mapping information.

 ### Recording CPU Usages